gabuoff/gabuoff/README.md

 :books: I’m currently learning about web and mobile development.

-:outbox_tray: 2021/2022 Goals: I am looking for opportunities and collabaration in projects related to web development.
+:outbox_tray: 2021/2022 Goals: I am looking for opportunities to improve my skills 😁

 ## About me